The new Sonos S2 app arrived in mid-2020 and, at that same time, the original Sonos app was rebranded as Sonos S1.

 What is Sonos S2?

-Sonos S2 is not only the name of a new app, with a new color icon, it's also a new OS (via a firmware update), for your non-legacy Sonos speakers.
+Sonos S2 is not only the name of the new app, with a new color icon, it's also a new OS (via a firmware update), for your non-legacy Sonos speakers.

 The app looks pretty swanky, truth be told, and there are some slick new software features for upgraders, such as preset groupings that you can use for speakers at certain times of day, or for events - think 'Downstairs', 'Partytime' and the like.

 But the biggest deal is perhaps that Sonos S2 enables higher resolution audio technologies for music and home theater.
 We're hoping that means high-resolution audio for the likes of Tidal and Amazon Music HD in the future.
 The first signs of this are the Dolby Atmos skills of the new Sonos Arc.

 Sonos S1 is basically Sonos as it is was.
 Even if you have all S2 compatible products, you can still choose not to upgrade; you'll be able to carry on using your Sonos speakers as you do today.
 Your system will receive bug fixes and security patches, but it won't get any S2 goodies.

 As far as Google Assistant and Alexa are concerned, Sonos states: "We will work with our partners to keep your music and voice services working with our oldest products for as long as we can given their memory and processing power limitations.
 If we run into something core to the experience that can‚Äôt be addressed, we will let you know."

 Sonos has stated that any new kit announced post May 2020, including the new Arc, Five and Sub, will not be compatible with the S1 Controller app.

 - Sub (all generations)